nus-cs1010-2425-s2/website/docs/guides/exercises.md

 Programming cannot be "studied".
 Students must practice what they learn, through solving programming problems, to attain the skills of computational problem-solving in C.

 CS1010 provides close to 90 programming questions for students to practice.
-These are organized into 11 weekly programming exercises.
+These are organized into 9 programming exercises.

 ## General Advice